NFL contender kryptonite: Biggest weakness for each playoff team

 Saints rally in fourth quarter to beat Bucs

-Down 14-3 at half, Drew Brees and the Saints pull off a second-half rally to beat the Buccaneers 28-14.
+Down 14-3 at the half, Drew Brees and the Saints pull off a second-half rally to beat the Buccaneers 28-14.

 In addition, there are six defensive pass interference penalties on those deep throws, adding 125 yards of penalties to those totals.
 The Saints have committed a league-high 14 pass interference penalties, and while three of them belonged to deposed corner Ken Crawley, replacement Eli Apple has three of his own since coming over from the Giants via trade.
 Smart teams will take shots at the Saints downfield.